How To Do HIIT For Beginners

 Warming up thoroughly before starting any workout can reduce the risk of injury and ensure your body is ready for the movement you are about to do!

 Use lighter weights

 If your HIIT workout utilises free weights, reduce the weight you might normally lift during a slower, strength workout so you can complete more reps with the proper form.

 You’ll get the most out of HIIT when you put in maximum effort during your workouts.
 By keeping the work intervals short, you should aim to reach an RPE of 8-9 for each interval.

 According to Mayo Clinic in the US, there are a few ways you can determine whether you’re exercising at the right intensity, including monitoring your heart rate.
 The way you breathe during your workouts can also indicate whether you’re pushing yourself hard enough.
 During a HIIT workout, you should not be able to hold a conversation!

 Allow time for recovery

-Use high-intensity training to reach your fitness goals
+Use HIIT to reach your fitness goals

 Now that you have an idea of how to get started with high-intensity interval training, what are you waiting for?
-Plan your first HIIT workout now!
+Plan your first HIIT workout today!